TheToriqul/PH-Assignment3/Assignment_Notes.md

 1. **Installation**: I opted to install Tailwind CSS and DaisyUI directly rather than using their CDN.
 After completing the second module, I had some time to watch Learn with Sumit’s tutorials on Tailwind CSS.
 His free tutorials covered some advanced techniques that were quite helpful in preparing me for our third module.

 2. **Responsiveness**: The site is designed to be responsive across both mobile and desktop views.
 I utilized Tailwind CSS’s responsive utilities, including DaisyUI, to ensure proper display on various screen sizes.
+As reference I have added both large and small devices screenshots.

 3. **Accessibility**: I have made an effort to adhere to good accessibility practices throughout the site.